Frank Forcucci

-Frank Forcucci is an American football coach and former college baseball player.
-He is the linebackers coach at the University of New Haven in West Haven, Connecticut, a position he has held since 2021.
+Frank Forcucci is an American college football coach and former college baseball player.
+He is the defensive coordinator for Western New England University, a position he has held since 2023.
 Forcucci served as the head football coach at Becker College in Leicester, Massachusetts from 2016 until the school closed in 2021.
 He was hired in 2011 as the defensive coordinator at the University of Massachusetts Amherst.